MichaelBelousov/MichaelBelousov.github.io/src/src/blog/zig_error_payloads.md

 I have a confession to make.
 I really like [zig](https://ziglang.com).

-But one thing can be a bit weird to some at first, especially if you've gotten used to returning monadic error types (like Rust's `rust:LANG>Result`) for error handling.
+But one thing can be a bit weird to some at first, especially if you've gotten used to returning error union types (like Rust's `rust:LANG>Result`) for error handling.

 The problem is zig already has the very similar [error unions](https://ziglang.org/documentation/master/#Error-Union-Type).
 They just don't carry payloads, only an error code without context.

 Some people ask if you could, and then realize you shouldn't.
-Unfortunately I all too often try to see if I could.
+Unfortunately I tend to see if I could.
 So I tried to roll my own result union.
 Zig has unions after all, how hard could it be?

-TL;DR: I realize the diagnostic pattern is nice now.
+TL;DR: I love zig's diagnostic pattern now.

 ### Errors require context

 Suppose for example, that you're trying to model parse errors.
 Maybe you're writing a JSON parser.
-Then you probably want to provide some context with your error, like at which position a comma token was missing.
+Then you probably want to provide some context with any parsing errors, like at which position a comma token was missing.

 The prevailing idiom today, the [*diagnostic pattern*](/FIXME), suggests